kogorman/sysclone/README.md

 The code was developed on an Ubuntu system, with partclone installed.
 It relies on a number of commands which are normally present on most or all Linux systems, but a few may be more rare, such as `udevadm`, which expects the UDEV device management subsystem.

+## Limitations

+The output must fit withing the space remaining on the single target volume.

+Only the filesystem and partition types of normal Linux and Windows, DOS and UEFI partition schemes are supported.

 ## License and copying

 Sysclone is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version published by the Free Software Foundation.